DuduNord/CrealityLight/README.md

 ### GPIO Shutdown (1.0.3)
 - this pluggin would have worked perfectly but it seems to mix at start-up the BCM and GPIO pins. to get it funcional, I have to select in the setup the GPIO number that I want (and not the BCM one) and save.
 Then the LED is turned ON immediately.
 Consider to use instead a simple script/service that is available on the web and out of octoprint.
 I wil otherwise change the Jinja config file to link the BCM pin to the GPIO.
 - the pluggin location is in "~/oprint/lib/python2.7/site-packages/octoprint_GPIOShutdown"
-- to get it functional, I have changed manually the JINJA2 file to allow the selection of pin 40.
+- to get it functional, I have changed manually the JINJA2 file to allow the selection of pins up to 40.
 By doing this, I can select a high pin number.
-- My setup : shutdown on pin GPIO40 / PIN LED : GPIO 36 with default debounce time.
+- My setup : shutdown on pin GPIO36 / PIN LED : GPIO 38 with default debounce time.
 - To get this, i have to change the jinja file the selection menu for both the led and the shutdown pin:
 ```
 cd ~/oprint/lib/python2.7/site-packages/octoprint_GPIOShutdown/templates/